Radiography Program FAQ

 Question 3: How long is the program?

-The EFSC Radiography program is six semesters in length, running consecutively over 23 months.
+The EFSC Radiography program is six consecutive semesters in length.
 Students are encouraged to take support courses and general education courses prior to acceptance into the A.S. in Radiography program.

 Question 4: Where are the classes in the Radiography program available?

 Theory courses and labs are conducted on the Melbourne campus.
 Clinical sites throughout the county are utilized, and students may be required to travel significant distances for experiences.
 Students are responsible for their own transportation to and from clinicals.

 Question 5: What are the physical requirements for the program?